Federal Government Information

 Academic Program Support

-Government information collections are administered by the Research Services Team at the UWM Libraries, and provide access as needed by the faculty, staff, and students of the University of Wisconsin-Milwaukee and the Milwaukee community.
+Government information collections are administered by Research Services at the UWM Libraries, and provide access as needed by the faculty, staff, and students of the University of Wisconsin-Milwaukee and the Milwaukee community.
 The collection supports the curriculum and research in all areas, from the undergraduate level to the doctoral level and faculty research.

 Access and service to the community and public is required by law (44 U.S. Code).
 The information needs of the community can range from basic reference requests to complex research assistance.
-The UWM Libraries is a selective federal depository library within the area served by the regional depository, the Milwaukee Public Library-Central Branch.
+The UWM Libraries is a selective federal depository library within the area served by the regional depository, the Milwaukee Public Library-Central.
 The collection is maintained in accordance with the guidelines set forth in the Government Publishing Office's "Instructions to Depository Libraries."
 All documents are clearly marked with the depository stamp, date of processing, and records include the Superintendent of Documents classification code.

 Documents are selected at a comprehensive level from the following U.S. Federal Government agencies: Agriculture Department; Commerce Department, particularly the Census Bureau; Department of Education; Interior Department, particularly the United States Geological Survey; Health and Human Services; and the Justice Department.
 Publications of other federal government departments are reviewed for suitability using the selection standards listed below.